katarinaholtz/Intro-To-IM/April14/README.md

 **Breaking up the tweet**
 <img src="linebreak.jpg" width="800">

 I wanted to break up the tweet into two lines if over a certain number of characters, which I did by creating two separate strings in an if statement using .substring.
 The tweets are broken up into a new line using a hyphen "-" and the "\n".
 The issue is that I don't know how to recognize the placement based on words, so that it doesn't splice a word in half.
+There are also tweets that have a paragraph break in the tweet itself, so the program breaks it into three different lines.

 **Counter for images**